 2. Board Material Distributed in Advance

-As a general rule, materials on specific subjects should be sent to the Board members in advance so that Board meeting time may be conserved and discussion time focused on questions that the Board has about the material.
+As a general rule, materials on specific subjects should be sent to the Board members in advance so that Board meeting time may be conserved and discussion time focused on questions and input that the Board has about the material.
 However, matters may be discussed at the meeting without written materials being distributed in advance or at the meeting.

 3. Access to Employees, Independent Advisors and Board Presentations

 The Board has complete access to contact and meet with any Cypress employee and, as necessary, independent advisors of the Company.
 Board members are encouraged, when traveling, to make arrangements in advance to visit Cypress sites and meet with local management on a worldwide basis.